 - Use research to inform classroom and school practice.

-- Study learning progressions in mathematics.
+- Study student development, identity, and learning in mathematics.

 - Strengthen professionalism and build your network.

 - Develop skills for coaching and leading instructional improvement in mathematics.

 Program Information Sessions